March Highlight - Dean's Choice

 Earth Moved and Sun Centered

-Henry Posner bought the book from rare book dealer H.P.
-Kraus in 1955; it was one of the first important scientific titles in the Posner collection.
-This copy was owned at one time by Harvard astronomy professor Robert W. Willson and has his bookplate in it.
+Henry Posner Sr. (1888-1976) bought the book from rare book dealer H.P.
+Kraus in 1955; it was one of the first important scientific titles in the Posner Collection.
+This copy was owned at one time by Harvard astronomy professor Robert W. Willson and retains his bookplate.

 Selected by Keith Webster, Dean of the University Libraries